crate/cratedb-guide/docs/start/first-steps.md

 * **Analyze device readings** with metadata integration — see {{ '{}(#timeseries-objects)'.format(tutorial) }}

-  In this tutorial, capture device metrics such as battery level, CPU usage, and memory usage, then enrich your time‑series data with JSON and text metadata to enable more comprehensive analysis.
+  In this tutorial, capture device metrics such as battery level, CPU usage, and memory usage, then enrich your time series data with JSON and text metadata to enable more comprehensive analysis.